Saragon4005/bigmanage/README.md

 # Features

+## Bot Based Messages
+Send and edit messages by the bot, so any administrator can edit the message sent, not just the one who originally wrote it.

 ## Bulk Channel Role Distribution
-manage large amounts of channels and roleperms by grouping channels into channel groups and treating their permissions as one channel, potentially saving hours of adding a new role, like a moderator role, to all the channels individually.
+Manage large amounts of channels and roleperms by grouping channels into channel groups and treating their permissions as one channel, potentially saving hours of adding a new role, like a moderator role, to all the channels individually.